cghudson/deep-thoughts/README.md

 * JWT
 * Heroku

+## Deployed Application
+Click [here](https://invulnerable-mandarine-67883.herokuapp.com/) to view the deployed application on Heroku.

 ## Questions

 If you have any questions about this project please email me directly at [cghudson@uwalumni.com](mailto:cghudson@uwalumni.com) .